triSYCL/triSYCL/doc/about-sycl.rst

   be linked with other parts written in other languages (Fortran_...).
 Thus SYCL_ is already Exascale-ready!

-- even if SYCL_ hides the OpenCL_ world by default, it inherits from all the OpenCL_ world:
+- even if SYCL_ hides the OpenCL_ world by default, an OpenCL_-based
+  implementation inherit from all the OpenCL_ world:

   - same interoperability as the OpenCL_ underlying platform: Vulkan_,
     OpenGL_, DirectX_...